-College: Arts and Sciences
+College of Arts and Sciences

+Graduate School

-Prepared by: Leslie Gruesbeck Date: June 5, 2023 Approved by: Dr. Greg Handel Date: June 6, 2023
+Prepared by: Leslie Gruesbeck

+Date: 06/17/2024

+Approved by: Dr. Greg A. Handel, Dean of Graduate School Date:06/25/2024

-Northwestern Mission.
+Northwestern State University Mission.
 Northwestern State University is a responsive, student-oriented institution committed to acquiring, creating, and disseminating knowledge through innovative teaching, research, and service.
 With its certificate, undergraduate, and graduate programs, Northwestern State University prepares its increasingly diverse student population to contribute to an inclusive global community with a steadfast dedication to improving our region, state, and nation.